 Don’t get me wrong; I’m not bashing the police.
 They do a job that most of us would never chose to do, and provide a great service, but the burden of your safety is not entirely their responsibility.
 That burden is mostly your responsibility.

 There are many ways one can protect themselves.
-Most would probably choose to run when possible, and that’s a very good idea if given the opportunity, but there are times when running simply isn’t possible, especially if you have elderly family, kids, and loved ones with you.
-Some might choose to barricade themselves in a room, call 911 and wait for the police, hoping that nothing happens until they arrive.
+Most would probably choose to run when possible, and that’s a very good idea if given the opportunity, but there are times when running simply isn’t possible.
+Especially if you have elderly family members, kids, and loved ones with you.
+Some might choose to barricade themselves in a room, call 911 and wait for the police, hoping nothing happens until they arrive.
 Others choose to take up martial arts, or some other form a self defense class to thwart an attacker or an attempted rape.
 This will work when your attacker is unarmed, weaker than you, and you don’t happen to be outnumbered.
 However, the greatest equalizer for any attack is a firearm.